skoval/meta-analysis/chapter7.md

 --- type:NormalExercise lang:r  xp:150 skills:1
 ## Performing One-Step Meta-Analysis

-In this exercise, you will perform a pooled meta-analysis and examine between-study meta-regression.
+In this exercise, you will perform a pooled meta-analysis and examine between-study heterogeneity.

 *** =instructions
 - The dataset `normand1999` contained pooled data for 9 studies.
-- The outcome is the length of stay among hospital patients.
+- The outcome is the length of stay (in days) among hospital patients.
 - The purpose of the meta-analysis is to obtain an overall summary of the typical length of stay.
 - Use a Poisson regression and determine the significance of between-study effects.
 - Save the model as `fit`.